 State tax issues.
 FBA needs to be diligent in this debate to maintain fair and equitable business and personal taxes in California:

-- Split Roll is headed for the 2020 statewide ballot and rolling back of Proposition 13 continues to be a concern in California.
-FBA will fight against any proposal to negatively impact commercial property taxes.
+Split Roll is headed for the 2020 statewide ballot and rolling back of Proposition 13 continues to be a concern in California and FBA will fight against any proposal to negatively impact commercial property taxes.

 Workforce development and identifying a qualified and available source of labor is an increasing challenge.
 FBA will work to support workforce development opportunities that help provide a trained workforce.

 FBA will work to achieve coverage of those positions and opinions in the news media.

 Continue to explore opportunities to assist the transfer of ownership and property between family members and through successive generations and oppose efforts to make that more difficult.

 Continue to build relationships with key legislators, new legislators and new administration officials and: